vinhphuctadang/SmartLock/README.md

 **Caution:**
 - ``GPIO=true`` will require package RPi.GPIO to be installed
-- We offers config in ``client.py``, please have a look at the script for proper config to make script works on your environment
+- We offer config in ``client.py``, please have a look at the script for proper config to make script works on your environment

 Some screenshots:
 ![Capture user Phuc](capture_phuc.png)